 This page may contain affiliate links, to find out more information, please read my disclosure statement.

-Rachel Hill, founder of TheInvisibleHypothyroidism.com, an award-winning thyroid patient advocacy and website, is providing the first resource for those supporting someone with hypothyroidism;
+Rachel Hill, founder of TheInvisibleHypothyroidism.com, an award-winning thyroid patient advocacy and website, is providing the first resource for those supporting someone with hypothyroidism:

-Her new book, written with husband Adam Gask.
+written with husband Adam Gask.

 Has your friend, family member, spouse, partner or someone else you know been diagnosed with hypothyroidism? (also known as underactive thyroid disease.)

 Frustrated that there isn’t enough resources and information out there for the loved ones of those with hypothyroidism, Rachel Hill of The Invisible Hypothyroidism began writing articles on her website for them, before also writing a dedicated book with her husband.